Gaspardbtt/DL_Speech_Denoising/README.md

-Super cool project without a single use of chatGPT because we are Chads :)
+Super cool project without a single use of chatGPT because we are Chads like officer Thundercock :)

 arch of the project :